gacallea/cardanoRelatedStuff/NACG.md

 systemctl restart jormungandr.service
 ```

-**IMPORTANT**: this guide assumes a single pool with a single leader candidate node.
-If you are planning to run multiple nodes, this guide assumes that you know what you are doing to do so.

 ### configure logging ###

 Now ```jormungandr``` is a system managed service, it's time to configure system level logging with ```rsyslog``` and ```logrotate```.